znahamama/Key_Logger/README.md

+## READ PDF FOR INSTRUCTIONS ON HOW TO USE

 An effective keylogger spyware, camoflagged as a Sticky-Note program, which records the user's activity, stores it into files, compresses file into a ZIP file folder, and sends the ZIP folder in an email.

 -----------------------------------------------------Warning!!------------------------------------------------------------------